Tax & Accountancy

 Section 24 can push basic-rate taxpayers into the higher band

-Because rental income is now assessed gross (before mortgage interest deduction), it is added to other income at a higher figure.
-A landlord with employment income of £40,000 and rental income of £12,000 may find that their total assessed income of £52,000 crosses the higher-rate threshold (£50,270 in 2025/26), meaning some of their rental income is taxed at 40% rather than 20%, while the relief they receive is still calculated at only 20%.
+One of the most overlooked effects of Section 24 is that it can push a landlord into the higher-rate band even where actual profit does not warrant it.
+Because rental income is assessed gross, before mortgage interest, it is added to other income at a higher figure.
+A landlord with employment income of £40,000 and rental income of £12,000 may find their total assessed income of £52,000 crosses the higher-rate threshold, which is £50,270 in the 2026/27 tax year and frozen at that level, meaning some rental income is taxed at 40% while relief is still given at only 20%.
+This is not a rounding error; it is a structural feature of Section 24 that affects many landlords who consider themselves basic-rate taxpayers.

 How to reduce the impact of Section 24